At a glance: your San Marino questions answered

 Fun fact: There’s no VAT in San Marino, which is why many wealthy Italian business owners are based here.
 But for you and me, this means cheaper shopping!

-High-ticket items can be significantly cheaper in San Marino, so it’s a great place to splurge on luxury goods—perfume, designer labels, electronics, alcohol—all the good stuff.
+High-ticket items can be significantly cheaper here, so splurging on luxury goods is one of the best things to do in San Marino—perfume, designer labels, electronics, alcohol—all the good stuff.
 And because it’s not as well-known as other shopping destinations, you won’t have to elbow your way through massive crowds (looking at you, Milan).

 Bonus tip: If you stay overnight on Sammarinese territory, you can unlock even better deals.
 Many hotels offer discount cards that get you extra savings at certain shops.
 We stayed just outside San Marino, so no special card for us, but this is good to know if there’s ever a next time...